ImperialCollegeLondon/virtual_ecosystem/docs/source/glossary.md

   reference level, influencing the direction and rate of water movement.
 It is typically measured in units of length, such as meters (m), representing the height of a water column.

+local runoff generation
+  The water generated within a grid cell during a timestep.
+Includes both surface runoff (overland flow) and subsurface runoff (lateral soil flow and baseflow).

+surface runoff
+  The portion of local runoff that flows over the land surface into streams and rivers.
+  In this model, this is purely precipitation-derived.

+sub-surface runoff
+  The portion of local runoff that moves laterally through soil and groundwater pathways before reaching the stream.

+inflow
+  Water entering a cell from all upstream cells during the same timestep.
+Can be divided into surface inflow (overland) and subsurface inflow (through soils/groundwater).

+total river discharge
+  The total volume of water moving through a river channel in a cell per unit time, combining both surface and subsurface flows.
+The model returns this variable both as a total volume in mm and a rate in cubic meters per second.
 ```